Mobile Accessibility at W3C

 - small screen sizes

-- different input modalities, including voice and 3D touch enabled by pressure sensors
+- different input modalities, including speech and 3D touch enabled by pressure sensors

 - device use in a different settings, such as bright sunlight